yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in Azure DevOps.md

 4. Explain how you can test a new build simultaneously with an existing build, like an A/B test?

     The most common technique to meet this requirement is to create a deployment slots where your App Service variation can be deployed to.
 Then, configure the release pipeline to deploy to the preferred deployment slot.
-Using the Azure Portal you can configure the Traffic Routing feature, specifying which percentage of users should go to the primary site and each deployment slot when they browse to your site's URL.
+Using the Azure Portal, you can configure the Traffic Routing feature, specifying which percentage of users should go to the primary site and each deployment slot when they browse to your site's URL.
 Additionally, you could use Application Insights to measure the effectiveness of each version of the site.

-5. Why shouldn't we have multiple long lived branches in source control?
+5. Why shouldn't we have multiple long-lived branches in source control?

     If you think of your work as delta off of a master, the size of the delta increases as your branch incorporates more and more work.
 As the size of your team grows, the amount of work hidden from each other increases.
 And the chances that your assumptions about the state of the code hold true decreases the more you use long lived branches.
 If you merge your code back to master frequently, you demonstrate the direction you're taking the code.
 When you merge your code more frequently to master, the pain of integration happens at the beginning instead of the end of your work.
 This allows you to find issues faster and fix them at the earliest possible moment.
 Merging your code frequently also results in fewer merge conflicts.
 If you're developing a large feature, consider using feature flags so that you can continue to merge your code frequently.